Long-Range Planning Initiatives

 Post

-A Housing Feasibility Study authored by ECONorthwest, received by the Council on February 7, 2023, will inform the 2023-2031 6th Cycle Housing Element Update.
-Monterey-based EMC Planning Group, Inc., has been selected as the consultant to update the Housing and Safety Elements of the General Plan.
-The updated Housing Element is due to the State Housing and Community Development Department (HCD) on December 15, 2023.
-Failure to meet this obligation risks future State and Federal grant funding and regulatory control over future development including issuance of building permits.
+A Housing Feasibility Study authored by ECONorthwest, received by the Council on February 7, 2023, served as a starting point for the 2023-2031 6th Cycle Housing Element Update.
+Monterey-based EMC Planning Group, Inc., was then selected as the consultant to update both the Housing and Safety Elements of the General Plan.
+A Draft Housing Element was submitted to the State Housing and Community Development Department (HCD) on August 3, 2023, kicking off a 90-day HCD review period.
+The City worked towards the State’s December 15, 2023 “certification” deadline but revisions necessitated entering the 120-day grace period.
+Failure to obtain a certified Housing Element risked future State and Federal grant funding and regulatory control over future development including issuance of building permits.

 Design Traditions 1.5 Project – Updated Design Guidelines